EHS 005: Management Policy

 C. ASU Environmental Health & Safety Policy Committee

-The committee is charged with examining the gradations of response possible for a given environmental health and safety regulation and recommending what its believes to be the most appropriate course of action for the institution and its employees.
-In this context, the committee recommends ASU policy for approval by the executive vice president, treasurer and chief financial officer (CFO) and monitors regulatory developments and compliance.
+The committee is charged with examining the gradations of response possible for a given environmental health and safety regulation and recommending what it believes to be the most appropriate course of action for the institution and its employees.
+In this context, the committee recommends ASU policy for approval by the executive vice president, treasurer, and chief financial officer (CFO) and monitors regulatory developments and compliance.

-The ASU EH&S Policy Committee is advisory to the executive vice president, treasurer and chief financial officer (CFO) and includes broad representation by members of the faculty and administration.
-The vice president for Research and Economic Affairs, or designee, serves on the committee to facilitate research and graduate faculty input on all committee issues.
+The ASU EH&S Policy Committee is advisory to the executive vice president, treasurer, and chief financial officer (CFO) and includes broad representation by members of the faculty and administration.
+The provost of the university, the senior vice president for Knowledge Enterprise Development, and the chief Human Resources officer or their designees serve on the committee to facilitate research and graduate faculty input on all committee issues.

 D. Environmental Health & Safety Operations Committee